 The invisible 95%

-Google does not crawl every URL it knows about with equal frequency.
-It allocates crawl resources dynamically, based on two factors: crawl rate limit (how fast it can fetch pages without overloading your server) and crawl demand (how much it believes your content is worth revisiting, based on PageRank, update frequency, and historical crawl value).
+Google crawls dynamically, governed by two levers: crawl rate limit (how hard it can hit your server without degrading it) and crawl demand (how much it judges your content worth revisiting, from PageRank, update frequency, and historical crawl value).
+You'll find that definition in every crawl-budget post.
+Here's the part they skip.

 Crawl budget and indexation budget are not the same thing